hackasaur/hackasaur/README.md

 I also like to do 3D modelling in Blender you can checkout my 3D content at this [Github Page](https://hackasaur.github.io/Manik-3D-showcase/)

-See my contributions eaten by a snake (Thanks to https://github.com/Platane/snk! github action):
+See my contributions eaten by a snake!🎉 (Thanks to https://github.com/Platane/snk! github action):
 ![snake gif](https://github.com/hackasaur/hackasaur/raw/output/github-snake-dark.svg)

 <!--